 There are currently 153,000 convenience stores in the United States, and 12,000 in California alone.
 Many of these stores share a common building design.
 They also have similar energy needs, including HVAC and refrigeration, which typically require backup power.
 And, many of these locations could host rooftop solar.
 Replicability, a need for onsite power generation, and the capacity to host solar, together make these sites ideal for solar+ design.

 For this project, we’re developing components and integration technology that could eventually support “plug and play” packages that make microgrid design much easier and cheaper.
 This would help store owners and energy planners assess site viability and implement solar+ systems at large scale.

 Our pilot site is a gas station and convenience store at the Blue Lake Rancheria.
 In 2018, we coordinated the installation of a 60 kW array of high efficiency SunPower modules on the fueling area canopy.
 We worked through 2019 on specifying and installing the control devices, switchgear, and other microgrid components.
 Our project partners at Lawrence Berkeley National Lab have been developing the microgrid control software.
 Building off the open source XBOS (“Extensible Building Operating System”) framework, the LBNL team has been adding model-predictive control and microgrid communications features.
-The project is scheduled to be fully operational in the spring of 2020.

 The tools developed by this project will help achieve California’s goals in renewable energy generation, demand response, resilience, and climate stabilization — through reducing costs, improving performance, and catalyzing energy markets to increase distributed generation via solar+ systems.